Is It Safe to Travel to Turkey in 2026? Honest Safety Guide

 Turkey is a major commercial hub bridging European and Asian markets.
 Istanbul alone is home to regional headquarters for hundreds of multinational corporations, and the country's manufacturing, textiles, automotive, agriculture, and energy sectors attract significant international business travel.

 For business travelers, the primary considerations extend beyond personal safety to include regulatory risk, currency volatility, and operational continuity planning.
-Turkey's regulatory environment can shift with limited warning -- changes to import/export regulations, tax policy, and foreign investment rules have occurred with increased frequency since 2018.
+Turkey's regulatory environment can shift with limited warning, changes to import/export regulations, tax policy, and foreign investment rules have occurred with increased frequency since 2018.

 Key Business Travel Considerations